Understanding Sampler Stochasticity in Training Diffusion Models for RLHF: Preliminaries

 \subsection{Diffusion RLHF}

-RLHF was originally proposed for LLM alignment \citep{Bai22, rlhf}.
-Such a paradigm can also be made well-suited for fine-tuning diffusion models, particularly to enhance T2I generation aligned with human feedback.
-The first works in this direction are \citep{ddpo, dpok, Lee23}, which formulated the denoising step as Markov decision processes (MDPs). \citep{Gao24, ZC24, ZC25} developed an RL approach based on continuous-time models.
-Here we focus on the most widely used approach of {\em Denoising Diffusion Policy Optimization} (DDPO).
+RLHF was originally proposed for LLM alignment \citep{Bai22, rlhf}. \citep{ddpo, dpok, Lee23} first formulated the denoising step as Markov decision processes (MDPs) to fine-tune diffusions. \citep{Gao24, ZC24, ZC25} developed an RL approach based on continuous-time models.
+Here we focus on {\em Denoising Diffusion Policy Optimization} (DDPO) and {\em Group Relative Policy Optimization} (GRPO).

 {\bf DDPO} \citep{ddpo}: We formulate the denoising steps $\{x_T, x_{T-1},\cdots, x_0\}$ as an MDP: